AylinNaebzadeh/AylinNaebzadeh.github.io/_posts/2022-2-23-Post-MeasureIt.md

 title: MeasureIt
 ---

-## MeasureIt: Tool for doing MicroBenchmarks for .Net
+## Tool for doing MicroBenchmarks for .Net

-During the last term, when we were implementing many functions and doing our programming homeworks for Data Structure course, we faced with the below error for several times.
+During the last term, when we were implementing many functions and doing our programming homeworks for DataStructure course, we faced with the below error for several times.
 ```c#
 Error Message:
     Test '###' exceeded execution timeout period.
 ```
 Which means that the code is using more time than what is specified.
+We have asked this question from ourselves for many times, that "why this code has less execution time than the other or vice versa?".
+In the previous session of 	Design and Analysis of Algorithms course, we have been introduced a new tool, which helps us to calculate the time of different algorithms.